Betasatellite

-Betasatellite is a genus of family Tolecusatellitidae containing 119 species.

-They are small, circular, single-stranded DNA molecules that rely on helper viruses like Begomovirus for replication, movement, and encapsidation.
+Betasatellite is a genus of satellite nucleic acids in the family Tolecusatellitidae.
+The genus contains 120 species.
+They are small, circular, single-stranded DNA molecules that rely on helper viruses like begomoviruses for replication, movement, and encapsidation.
 These satellites encode a multifunctional protein known as βC1, which is approximately 13.5 kDa in size and plays a crucial role in the suppression of host plant defense responses, contributing to the severity of diseases caused by the associated viruses.

 Name

-The name Betasatellite is a combination of Beta, because they used to be referred to as DNA-β to distinguish them from DNA-B of Begomovirus, and satellite, the fact that it is a satellite.
+The name Betasatellite is a combination of Beta, because they used to be referred to as DNA-β to distinguish them from DNA-B of begomoviruses, and satellite, the fact that it is a satellite.